rreymundi/travelogue/README.md

 Ruby version 2.7.4 is recommended.
 If you need to upgrade you can install it using rvm:

-$ rvm install 2.7.4 --default
+"$ rvm install 2.7.4 --default"

 You should also install the latest versions of bundler and rails:

-$ gem install bundler
+"$ gem install bundler"
-$ gem install rails
+"$ gem install rails"

 Verify you are running Node 16:

-node -v
+"node -v"

 If your Node version is not 16.x.x, install it and set it as the current and default version with:

-nvm install 16
+"nvm install 16"
-nvm use 16
+"nvm use 16"
-nvm alias default 16
+"nvm alias default 16"

 Fork and clone this branch to set up your local copy.